thunderbird/webext-support/README.md

 ## Content

 * Introduction to MailExtensions, WebExtension APIs and Experiments
-* Proposing new WebExtension APIs
+* Collaborating on new WebExtension APIs
 * Converting legacy add-ons to MailExtensions

 &nbsp;